The Guide

 Shanghai Community International School is a non-profit IB continuum school with three campuses across Hongqiao and Pudong, serving around 1,800 students from 60-plus nationalities.
 Its all-inclusive fee model covers bus, lunch, uniform, activities, and MacBook for secondary students, which changes the fee comparison with other schools.
 Base fees for 2026-2027 run from CNY 156,500 for Nursery half-day to CNY 335,500 for Grades 6-12.

 The all-in model and non-profit governance give it a different financial character from the for-profit branded schools.
 At the secondary end, 100% of graduates gained university acceptance in the most recent reported year, with around 40% placing at top-50 universities.
-For families self-funding over multiple years, factor the all-inclusive structure into the real cost comparison.
+For families self-funding over multiple years, the all-inclusive structure shifts the real cost comparison meaningfully.

 Shanghai Singapore International School

 Shanghai Singapore International School has been running since 1996 in Minhang, with around 1,400 students aged 2-18 following IGCSE and IB Diploma pathways alongside Singapore Mathematics.
 It ranked 8th in China in the IB league table in 2024.
 Annual fees for 2026-2027 run from CNY 210,000 for Early Years to CNY 315,000 for Grades 11-12.
-CIS and WASC accreditation, and a student body that reflects genuine geographic diversity beyond the Anglo-centric schools, are among the reasons families choose it.
+CIS and WASC accreditation, and a student body that pulls more from Southeast Asia than the Anglo-centric campuses, are part of the draw.

-The Minhang location and the Singapore academic culture make it a natural option for families from Southeast Asia, or those familiar with the Singapore system and looking for continuity.
+The Minhang location and the Singapore academic culture make it a natural option for families familiar with the Singapore system who want continuity.

 Western International School of Shanghai